gregtatum/polar-space/README.md

 #### Development installation

 This project uses npm modules, Browserify, and Gulp.
-To get started from the terminal run the following.
+You need npm installed before you can run the following from terminal:

 To install the npm modules: